dmutsvanemoto/search-transactions-api/README.md

 - If you are consistently getting a 500 error result for a search then you may have to [increase the vm.max_map_count to at least 262144](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html#_set_vm_max_map_count_to_at_least_262144).
 I have yet to figure out how ensure this doesn't occur when spinning up elasticsearch.
 - If 500s are still an issue try `docker-compose stop` followed by `docker-compose start`.
 In this instance the issue is that the api container is spinning up quicker than elastisearch cointainer can and therefore fails to register a connection with elasticsearch.
-- You can reset the elasticsearch data by deleting the esdata folder that get created in the root of the project.
+- You can reset the elasticsearch data by deleting the contents of the esdata folder that get created in the root of the project.
 - There is a bug around retrieving a merchant name for a given description where searching for a description that doesn't exist but contains words that other descriptions have the search endpoint will return the closest matching merchant